apache/flink-kubernetes-operator/docs/content.zh/docs/operations/upgrade.md

 ## Normal Upgrade Process

 If you are upgrading from `kubernetes-operator-1.0.0` or later, please refer to the following two steps:
+1. Upgrading the Java client library
-1. Upgrading the CRDs
+2. Upgrading the CRDs
-2. Upgrading the Helm deployment
+3. Upgrading the Helm deployment

 We will cover these steps in detail in the next sections.